 Another find that helped solidify the theme for this year’s black, white and galvanized metal tree, were these metal look “joy” ball ornaments from Target.
 They had black “merry” ones too, as well as red and white.
 Believe it or not, these suckers are HEAVY!
 A similar set is available on Amazon too.

 The finishing touch to this black and white Christmas tree decor is the galvanized metal tree collar.
 I scored this at Hobby Lobby for cheap!
 It is just slightly smaller than the feet of the tree are wide, but you can’t tell!
 The feet are actually tucked under the blanket, with the collar resting on top for a finished look.
 This hammered black metal one on Amazon is a great idea for a full-size tree!
 It even comes in galvanized.

 And I couldn’t help but include my cute little camper from last year under the tree!
 Sure it’s not black and white, but she sure blends in nicely against the black, white and galvanized metal.
 It also looks great with this years gift wrap of white paper and black hand lettering!

 Shop this black and white Christmas tree!

 - Galvanized metal tree collar from Hobby Lobby.
 This one is cool for a full size tree!

 - Black ornaments

-- Metal “Joy” ornaments
+- Metal “Joy” ornaments also available on amazon

 - Galvanized metal snowflakes(I removed the ribbon)